-Here’s what you need to know about Tiffany and her relationship with David:
+Here’s what you need to know:

-1. The Couple Have Three Children
+1. They Have Three Children

-2. Despite Separating in 2013 the Couple Got Back Together in 2014
+2. They Separated in 2013 & Got Back Together in 2014

 MLB.com reported the couple’s separation in April 2013.

-There are some situations in life that work out for a period of time and at some point they don’t work out anymore and you have to move on.
+“There are some situations in life that work out for a period of time and at some point they don’t work out anymore and you have to move on.
 I’m moving on.
 She’s moving on.Hopefully everybody respects that,” David Ortiz said.

 Tiffany is also involved with UNICEF, an organization that works to support the world’s children, and is on the New England Regional Board of Directors.

 “Through fundraising, advocacy and education in the United States, UNICEF does whatever it takes to save and protect the world’s most vulnerable children.
 Forty years ago, UNICEF figured out that promoting simple, low-cost interventions like hand washing and breastfeeding could save millions of lives.
-Undaunted by war or geography, UNICEF delivers,” reads the website.
+Undaunted by war or geography, UNICEF delivers,” reads the organization’s website.

 5. They Run the David Ortiz Children’s Fund

-He wrote in an article for the Player’s Tribune about his experience of being flagged for steroid use in 2003, even though he claims he never knowingly took steroids.
-People came to his home in the Dominican Republic during a vacation with his family to test him and after that he had to face a lot of people judging him for being a cheater.
-He wrote,
+He wrote in an article for the Player’s Tribune about his experience being flagged for steroid use in 2003, even though he claims he never knowingly took steroids.
+People came to his home in the Dominican Republic during a vacation with his family to test him and after that he had to face a lot of people judging him.

-Let me tell you about fair.
+“Let me tell you about fair.
 I grew up in a neighborhood where there was a shooting every day.
 Every single day.
 I didn’t know if I was going to step outside to go play at the park with a f***ing tape ball and a stick and get shot.
 I saw people get killed right in front of me.
 There was a fight in my house pretty much every other day.
 It was normal.
 I grew up in a house that didn’t have the luxury of proper nutrition or vitamins.
 A protein shake?
 Are you kidding me?
 The only protein I knew about until I was 16 was frijoles negros.
-Black beans.
+Black beans,” he wrote.

-His past influenced David to start The David Ortiz Children’s Fund, with the help of his wife to, “help children in New England and the Dominican Republic who do not have access to the critical pediatric services they need.”
+His past influenced him to start The David Ortiz Children’s Fund, with the help of his wife to, “help children in New England and the Dominican Republic who do not have access to the critical pediatric services they need.”